 About the GSM service providers; you cant send and receive SMS from eg. local Thailand provider to your homecountry.
 Because of some roaming service. over 8 years ago

 We went to Thailand over christmas in 2007-2008.
 When we arrived we had mobile phone coverage for 2 hours then we didn't get a bar after that.
 We were with Vodafone and had no coverage till we got home.

 As for internet access you can find many internet cafes all around the place.

 If we thought about it while we were over there we would have brought a thailand sim and used that to call back home. over 8 years ago

 Now WiFi is everywhere in The Thailand tourist spots.
 Have a look at www.decall.net they have some terrific calling plans download there dialer and you can call the UK for about 1p a min.
-If you buy a local sim card you can also use there callback service to anywhere in the world at the cost of a local call. about 4 years agoAnswered by David via WorldNomads.com
+If you buy a local sim card you can also use there callback service to anywhere in the world at the cost of a local call. over 4 years agoAnswered by David via WorldNomads.com